Handssoap/Fitness-App/doc/sprint1/sprint1.md

 Facilitator: Max Chornenkyy
 Note Taker: Vince Flores
 2. Participants and Team Capacity
-List of all team members, their roles, capacity (in hours), and indication of their attendance.
+List of all team members and indication of their attendance.

 Name	Attended (Yes/No)
 Max Chornenkyy	Yes